FelixLabelle/felixlabelle.github.io/_posts/2023-12-18-text-similarity-tasks.md

 At work I often need to map regulatory texts to compliance texts (essentially a procedure that makes sure the company is following the law).
 The idea is to make sure an organization has covered all the appropriate laws with procedures.

-We couldn't frame this problem as syntatic or meaning based similarity if we tried.
+We couldn't frame this problem as syntactic or meaning based similarity if we tried.
 1. These two texts don't look a like, they don't use the same wording
 2. They don't even discuss the same things.
 The regulation describes what must not happen and the procedure describes what is being done without ever referencing what it prevents explicitly